Ghostrider-DbD-/Virtual-Vehicle-Storage-for-Epoch/INSTALLATION.md

 BATTLEYE:

-8. Merge remoteexec.txt to add the exception
+8. Merge remoteexec.txt in the download with the file of the same name in your \SC\battleye folder to add the exception.

 INFISTAR